nguyentran0212/iegems-website/_posts/2025-08-09-review-HiBy-R3-Pro-2.md

 - **NOS (non-oversampling)**: A toggle between oversampling and non-oversampling modes.
 NOS is technically less ideal from a signal fidelity standpoint—it’s not the cleanest reconstruction—but some listeners find it more “relaxed” or “musical”.
 I find that NOS works better with hi-res files.

 Now, here’s the reality: deeper DSP tools, like dynamic extenders and convolutional filters, are missing.
 This is likely due to the limitation of the processor on R3 Pro 2.
 And because the R3 Pro 2 uses off-the-shelf CS DACs instead of HiBy’s custom DARWIN circuits, fine-grained control over DAC performance isn’t available either.

+Experience
+===

+So, how does it *feel* to use this DAP?
+Well, I’ve been daily driving this DAP for many weeks before writing this review (probably many more weeks than HiBy ever expected).
+It’s not just a review unit; it’s now a cohabitant.
+A tiny, *thicc* cohabitant that insists on being in my pocket, my bag, and occasionally my dreams.

+What I love most about the R3 Pro 2 is its versatility — it’s not just a music player; it’s a multi-role tool that fits neatly into my day.
+At work, it acts as a USB DAC for my Linux desktop, streaming lofi background music from YouTube.
+On short walks or during my commute?
+It switches to an offline playback device, running tracks straight from my SD card.
+And when I’m relaxing at home and watching videos on my Android phone, it drops into Bluetooth DAC mode — clean, stable, and reliable.

+Functionally, it nails all of this without fuss.
+The only real gripe is audio latency in USB mode — which is oddly worse than in Bluetooth.
+That’s a bit baffling given how well the rest of it performs.
+It's quite jarring when you’re listening to something with tight timing, like live percussion or dialogue-heavy content.

+Battery life?
+Solid.
+I had a bit of battery anxiety the first few days before I constantly checked the battery percentage number.
+Now, after weeks of living this device, i'm quite relaxed now.
+It lasts forever, and it charges in a flash.
+And that chunky, satisfying feel in your hand?
+A joy.
+The fuzzy felt back panel makes R3 Pro 2 a joy to hold.
+And the loud orange colour of my unit ensures it’s not the kind of device you’d forget to carry.

+Button layout is where it truly improves over its more expensive sibling, the R6 Pro Max.
+Back then, I was constantly frustrated by the placement: buttons on the wrong side for right-handed users (a boon for left-handers, to think about it).
+The R3 Pro 2 fixes this completely (and ruin the party for left-handers).
+Hold it in your right hand and your middle finger lands on volume controls, thumb on playback — natural, intuitive.
+You can operate it blindfolded, even when tucked in your coat pocket.
+And yes, the loss of the physical volume knob wasn’t a dealbreaker.
+In fact, it was a relief — no more fumbling, no more accidental power-offs from a finger brushing against it.
+Buttons are less sexy than knobs?
+Sure.
+But they work reliably.

+Of course, all this means nothing if the sound’s off.
+And honestly, we’re both audiophiles, we know that we care about music quality more than logic.
+I'm not stranger to our audiophile ... quirks since I’ve carried the R6 Pro Max around like it was a Swiss Army knife for audio since late 2024.
+It’s heavy, bulky, but I don't care because it sounds so good.

+So here’s the moment: **with the R3 Pro 2, I finally have the confidence to leave the R6 Pro Max at home**.

+That's it.
+That's my review of the R3 Pro 2 sound.

+Just kidding!
+Let’s actually talk about sound.
+(I guess you’ve been waiting for this since paragraph one.)

+Before we move on, let's have one quick detour to talk about DAP's sound quality.
+It’s hard to *hear* what a DAP does because it’s not the star of the show.
+The DAP is the stage, the frame — your baseline when listening through IEMs.
+If an IEM sounds muddy to piercing, do you blame the earpiece or the source device?
+That’s the problem: we can’t judge DAP sound on its own without comparing it across multiple IEMs and long-term use to extract that *invariant* factor.

+So what makes a good DAP objectively?
+It should reconstruct and amplify audio faithfully — with minimal noise, distortion, and lightning-fast response to transients.
+Most modern DAPs meet these benchmarks in specs: clean measurements, near-zero noise floors, distortion well below the threshold of human hearing.
+But that doesn’t always translate into *sound*.
+You’ll still hear differences, despite a superficial glance at the spec sheet saying otherwise.
+Thus, as usual with personal audio, we need to venture into the cloudy world of subjectivity.

+To me, a good DAP is **resolving**, **dynamic**, and **spacious**.
+All of which, I believe, are proxies for and reflection of objective engineering excellence.

+**Resolving** means you can hear the quietest details — breaths between notes, reed vibrations, a finger tap on a string — all the way down into silence.
+A good DAP doesn’t just fade out; it sustains clarity.
+When the volume drops, when the notes fade out, that's where the difference in resolution between DAPs speaks louder.

+**Dynamic** means it can handle volume swings with accuracy and punch.
+Not loud all the time or quiet all the time — but capable of going from silence to thunderclap in a single note.
+Some DAPs sound compressed, like music is being squeezed into a cardboard box.
+Others lack excitement — even with strong IEMs and powerful tracks, they just don’t *slam*.
+That’s not dynamic.

+**Spacious** means it helps your IEM recreate the spatial cues in recordings — instruments spread out, not clustered together in your head.
+Some DAPs make everything feel close, muddled, like a band playing in a cramped room.
+A spacious one opens up the mix: instruments seem to *pop* from empty space.
+That comes down to three things:

+- Excellent treble extension — so high frequencies stay sharp and clear;
+- Tidy, snappy transients — keeping everything defined and separated;
+- A pitch-black background — giving the impression that sound emerges from nothing.

+And here’s a final note on synergy: most DAPs are neutral in tone, but some shift the colour of your IEMs noticeably — making them brighter, darker, warmer or colder.
+Small bumps in frequency response can change how an IEM feels entirely.
+This is where pairing matters.
+A bright, edgy IEM might thrive with a warm, gummy DAP, while a warm and gummy IEM could shine under a crisp, clean signal.
+But synergy is subjective — and I don’t evaluate DAPs on it.
+I just observe what happens when the two work together.

+With this framework in mind, let's talk about R3 Pro 2.